Northeast digs out from winter storm, faces power outages

 On Wednesday a parking lot in the Sterling Valley section of Stowe, Vermont, was filled with vehicles of people enjoying the area known for its network of backcountry ski trails.

-Amherst College students Allison Lounsbury of Franklin Lakes, New Jersey, and Dan Dachille of Saddle River, New Jersey, made it to Vermont on Tuesday for spring break during the storm and were enjoying the winter weather Wednesday getting cross-country ski lessons from John Beattie of Umiak Outdoors.
+Amherst College students Allison Lounsbury of Franklin Lakes, New Jersey, and Dan Dachille of Saddle River, New Jersey, made it to Vermont on Tuesday for spring break during the storm.
+They were enjoying the winter weather Wednesday, getting cross-country ski lessons from John Beattie of Umiak Outdoors.

 The three of them were enjoying the deep snow.